commodityvectors/circus/docs/source/man/circus-top.rst

-circus-top man page
+cvec_circus-top man page
 ###################

 Synopsis
 --------

-circus-top [options]
+cvec_circus-top [options]

 Description
 -----------

-circus-top is a *top*-like command to display the Circus daemon and processes managed by circus.
+cvec_circus-top is a *top*-like command to display the Circus daemon and processes managed by cvec_circus.

 Options